thecartercenter/nemo-docs/content/settings/settings.rst

 Override code
 ~~~~~~~~~~~~~~

 Click :guilabel:`Generate` to set an override code.
-This code should be given to observers if the ability to send incomplete responses with ODK is needed.
+This code should be given to enumerators if the ability to send incomplete responses with ODK is needed.
 Check :ref:`override-code` for more details.

 Click :guilabel:`Regenerate` to create a new override code.
 If generating a new code, please record the old code if there are previous live forms.
 The new code will only work for forms downloaded after the code is regenerated.